niklas-palm/fargate-pool/README.md

 5. Use the UI to "grab tasks"

-Use the `Grab task` button to mark a container as used by a specific user.
+The traffic simulation included in the sample will automatically grab tasks from the pool, and kill "assigned" tasks.
+You can also use the manual `Grab task` button to mark a container as used by a specific user.
 This triggers the process to create new tasks and add to the pool.

 6. Delete all running tasks